andrewhosgood/jquery.a11y/README.md

 ##Long Style Descriptions
-######HIDDEN BUT READABLE(FOCUSABLE) TEXT
-####.aria-label
-Put this class on any tag to make the text inside incredibly small and transparent.
-This will allow it to be read by a screen reader but be virtually invisible to the eye.
-Add [tabindex="0"] to the tag to allow a desktop to focus on it.
-Likewise, if a div or span tag has the attribute aria-label="text", this will automatically be removed into a floating tag with this class and .prevent-default. '&lt;a class="aria-label prevent-default" role="region" href="#"&gt;'text&lt;/a&gt;

 ######EXCLUDED
 ####.a11y-ignore
 Put this class on a tag so that a11y will ignore it for tabindex changes in a11y_only, a11y_popup and a11y_popdown.